vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 ```

 Empty states can also be customized, the passed children will be rendered inside an EmptyState component.

-It's worth to customize empty state using this prop so the other table features will behave accordingly (e.g. the topbar, pagination and totalizers).
+⚠️ Customize the empty state using just the `emptyState` prop, so the other table features will behave correctly (e.g. the topbar, pagination, and totalizers).

 ```js
 // Imports